 * Euro up after Draghi reported saying QE a long way off

-* Asian session subdued with Japan shut for holiday (New throughout, changes dateline from previous SYDNEY/SINGAPORE)
+* Asian session subdued with Japan shut for holiday (Adds more comment, reaction to UK data)

 By Patrick Graham

-But short-term euro zone interest rates continue to push higher, boosting returns on the currency, and a source said President Mario Draghi had told German lawmakers outright money-printing by the bank was still a long way off.
+But short-term euro zone interest rates continue to push higher, boosting returns on the currency, and a source on Monday said ECB President Mario Draghi had told German lawmakers outright money-printing by the bank was still a long way off.

-Preliminary German numbers are also expected to show inflation inching back up, easing pressure on the bank to take action to fend off the risk of a cycle of falling prices and demand.
+Preliminary German numbers later on Tuesday are also expected to show inflation inching back up, easing pressure on the bank to take action to fend off the risk of a cycle of falling prices and demand.

 “Draghi’s comments are one of the reasons the euro is holding strong this morning,” said Stephen Gallo, a strategist with Canadian bank BMO in London.